jonnonz1/nz-statute-book/acts/public/1964/burial-and-cremation-act-1964.md

 ### 46F Transfer of charge of body
-(1) A person having charge of a body must not transfer charge of it to another person unless he or she first— (a) gives the other person a certificate of cause of death or coroner's authorisation; and (b) gets from the other person a notice, in the standard form, taking responsibility for notifying a Registrar under section 42 of the Births, Deaths, Marriages, and Relationships Registration Act 1995 of the death of the person whose body it is, and (except where the body is being removed by the other person for anatomical examination under the Human Tissue Act 2008)—
+(1) A person having charge of a body must not transfer charge of it to another person unless he or she first— (a) gives the other person a certificate of cause of death or coroner's authorisation; and (b) gets from the other person a notice taking responsibility for notifying a Registrar under section 40 of the Births, Deaths, Marriages, and Relationships Registration Act 2021 of the death of the person whose body it is, and (except where the body is being removed by the other person for anatomical examination under the Human Tissue Act 2008)—
     (i) taking responsibility for disposing of the body; and (ii) describing (with enough detail to enable it to be identified) the place where the other person intends to dispose of the body.
 (2) However, in any of the following circumstances the person transferring the body does not have to comply with subsection (1):